More about aviation here.

 Today, much of the air to ground information is sent by computer links.
-This cuts down on the errors that come from mis-communication between air traffic controller and pilots.
+This cuts down on the errors that come from miscommunication between the air traffic controller and pilots.

 Air traffic control needs primary and secondary air traffic radar displays to keep track of the air planes and watch the weather.
 The secondary or beacon air traffic radar is usually attached to the same pole as the primary radar and they work in a synchronous fashion.

-Knowing and using this data helps avoid collisions by directing aircraft in order to maintain separation from other craft within their
+Knowing and using this data helps avoid collisions by directing aircraft to maintain separation from other craft within their air space.

 Every aircraft returns an echo of the primary signal after the primary radar sends out a high frequency signal burst.
+It works much like a weather radar detecting precipitation.
 This allows the controller to know where each aircraft is located and then track its path.

 Planes with transponders aboard can reply to the the beacon as well.

 A special device queries the aircraft and receives vital information.
 A stream known as the Mode C signal pulse gets the current altitude of the plane.
 Mode A obtains its identity.